rohitkurapatti/hotel-management-api/README.md

       after reaching here right click on src -> select Mark Directory As -> Source Root

-  The API currently exposed at with default data values for testing:  `hhttp://localhost:9090/host/credit-card-payment-api` It contains the status of the payment for upstream API's
+  The API currently exposed at with default data values for testing:  `hhttp://localhost:9090/host/credit-card-payment-api` To enable mocks data to initialize enable property in yml file set this property to true "
+  mock:
+    credit-card-service:
+      enabled: true

+  It contains the status of the payment for upstream API's

   2. hotel-reservation-service : Contains the business logic, validations, exception handling and authentication